cwentland0/perform/README.md

 perform .
 ```

-Please see the `README.md` file in each sample case directory for additional details, including how to download and execute sample ROM files for some of these cases.
+Please see the `README.md` file in each sample case directory for additional details, including how to download and execute sample ROMs for the `standing_flame` and `transient_flame` cases.
 Automated testing of these capabilities is coming soon!

 ## Utilities